HariPranav/Academic_Portfolio/content/post/cloud-native-devops-pipelines-for-managing-data-ml-workflows/index.md

 ---
-title: Cloud Native DevOps Pipelines for Managing Data/ML Workflows
+title: Cloud Native DevOps Pipelines for Managing Scalable Data/ML Workflows
 date: 2022-05-19T11:46:31.234Z
 summary: DevOps on the Cloud offers great flexibility for developers to collaborate on projects using native tools.
 In this blog post, we will be